Country: Norway • Report published: April 14, 2015

 Summary: Utøya shootings

 Utøya is a 0.12 sqkm island 39km from Oslo by road.
-The island has no permanent inhabitants, but is owned and used by the Labour Party youth organisation.
+The island has no permanent inhabitants, but is owned and used by the Labour Party youth organization.
 The island is only accessible by boat and there are no roads on the island.
 A ferry travels between shore and the island and can carry one vehicle.
 A secondary road passes by the ferry site.
 Nearest hospital (local hospital) is in the town Hønefoss 17 km from the shore side of Utøya.
 Mobile phone coverage in the area is fair.
 Emergency services communicate via old analogue network and local coverage in the area is poor.

 Download full report Incident location map Comment